 You can even set up that bucket-list parasailing, deep-sea fishing, or sailing excursion.
 Naples Grande Beach Resort offers just about anything you could want to do on the beach, making it one of the best resorts in Florida for families.

-As fantastic as the beach is, people flock to Naples Grande for the golf, too.
+As fantastic as the beach is, many people flock to Naples Grande for the golf, too.
 This Par 72 championship course was designed by Rees Jones, son of legendary golf course designer Robert Trent Jones.

 When it comes to Florida Golf, this is a must-play course.
 It's just gorgeous, and quite the challenge according to my husband.
 (I’m still kind of a beginner, so every course is a challenge for me!)

 The Naples Grande golf course has a 4.5 ranking out of 5 from Golf Magazine, was voted “one of the 10 Best New Golf Courses in Florida” by Travel & Leisure Golf, and was rated as one of North America’s Top 100 Resort Courses by Golfweek Magazine.

 It's easy to see why this is one of the best Florida golf resorts.

 We’ve spent two anniversaries there, and the staff has always made us feel special.
 The hotel overlooks Sarasota Bay, which makes it a perfect spot to have dinner at Jack Dusty's or simply enjoy cocktails on the veranda.
 Let me add that Jack Dusty’s food is crazy good.
 Be sure to check out this list of best restaurants in Sarasota!